HIDEHIKO0522/chat-space/README.md

 |group_id|integer|null: false, foreign_key: true|

 ### Association
-- has_many :users
+- belongs_to :user
-- has_many :groups
+- belongs_to :group

 <!--
 This README would normally document whatever steps are necessary to get the